Paul Golding: Coder, Builder, Transformer.

 IEE Prize

-Winner of the IEE prize for outstanding achievement in Electronic Engineering (UK).
-Not only did I achieve a record high grade, but my final-year project was commercially licensed (an X.21 Fiber-Optic Multiplexor).
+Winner of the IEE prize for outstanding achievement in Electronic Engineering (UK) including making a commercially licensed (an X.21 Fiber-Optic Multiplexor) as an undergrad.

 >30 patents in advanced technologies (1992-2021)